 MURDER IN THE CARDS recreates Elwell’s life and death and explores what his case reveals about high society and privilege, justice and crime detection, and journalism and sensationalism in 1920s America.
 It traces the transformation of an infamous crime into a landmark work of fiction.
 And it weighs the evidence, assesses suspects and motives, and offers the most plausible explanation of who killed Joe Elwell and why.

-My next true crime Book for Algonquin Books (An imprint of Little, Brown And Company) and HarperCollins Canada
+My next true crime Book for Algonquin Books (an imprint of Little, Brown / Hachette Books) and HarperCollins Canada

 Coming in 2027